fire-breathing-rubber-lemons/cs207-FinalProject/docs/documentation.md

 If the loss and the gradient is only computed for a subset of the training data, then this weight update is called [Stochastic Gradient Descent](https://en.wikipedia.org/wiki/Stochastic_gradient_descent).

 #### Implementation
+The reverse mode implementation is located in `reverse_mode.py` and it is similar to forward mode, but there are a number of significant differents.
+First, there is now only a single `Tensor` class which only takes in an input value.

+A Tensor's value can be accessed with `x.value`, but to extract the derivative of that Tensor, things are not quite as simple.

+Operations on the `Tensor`s dynamically build a computation graph.

+Whenever the function is computed, `func_res.backward()` can be called on the output Tensor to seed the derivative so that gradient computations of the inputs to the `func_res` may use that as a base.
+We add the constraint that you may only call `.backward()` on a scalar output.
+This in-effect forces that we may never differentiate w.r.t. a non-scalar.
+This is because if we supported taking the gradient w.r.t. a vector of size `m` or matrix of size `m x m`, then the time and space complexity of the reverse mode would grow by a factor of `O(m)` or `O(m^2)`.
+This can be prohibitively high whenever there are a large number of inputs such as in a neural network, so we decided that supporting this limited use case was not worth the implementation trouble.

+Once the output Tensor has been seeded, it is then possible to compute gradients.
+Whenever an input `x` accesses the property `x.grad`, the gradient of `x` w.r.t. to `func_res` is computed by recursively traversing through the computation graph and performing the appropriate backward operation to compute the derivative.
+This gradient is cached so that subsequent accesses of `x.grad` need not perform all of that computation again.

+The reverse mode supports all of the basic arithmetic operators as well as all of the same elementary functions that were supported by the forward mode.
+However, the reverse mode also supports matrix multiplication, which we deemed was impractical in the forward mode due to its overly high time and space complexity requirements: the multiplication of two `n x n` matrices in forward mode would require at least `O(n^4)` time and space even if the final output was just a scalar.

+The reverse mode also support getting and setting arbitrary indexes as well as all of the basic comparison operators in the same way as the forward mode.

-The reverse mode implementation is similar to forward mode, where the `Tensor` class takes in input values, stores function value and derivative information, and support basic arithmatic and comparison operations.
-The users can access input values by calling `x.value`, and its derivative by calling `x.grad`.
-We've also added a `rev_graph` class so that the users can easily visualize function trace.
+We've also added a `RevGraph` class so that the users can easily visualize function trace.

 ### The `pyad` Neural Network Module
 `pyad` comes with a module for building, training, and evaluating neural networks for multiple different types of machine learning problems ranging from regression to classfication.